Thursday, January 30, 2025

 Southern Ambrosia

-Ambrosia is one of those quintessential Southern side dishes that's been gracing Southern tables for generations.
-This version hits all the right notes - sweet fruit, crunchy pecans, fluffy coconut, marshmallows, and that perfect creamy dressing made with sour cream and just a touch of mayo.
-It's simple but somehow feels special.
+Ambrosia is one of those Southern side dishes that's been gracing Southern tables for generations.
+This is my version - fruit, pecans, coconut, marshmallows, and that perfect creamy dressing made with sour cream and just a touch of mayo.

 Ingredients: